 Why wouldn't you want to work with bread?

 I think the best way to answer this is why I want to work with bread.
-I've been i love with baking bread for years, there's no better feeling than pushing yourself to divide and shape a table full of dough before it overproofs or nailing a new recipe first time.
+I've been i love with baking bread for years, there's no better feeling than pushing yourself to divide and shape a table full of dough before it over proofs or nailing a new recipe first time.
 Why do I Iove it?

-Still not sure about baking?
+Not sure about baking?

 Read the 15 reasons Why I love being a professional baker